 Things to watch out for that substandard Rapid Detox Centers might tell you:

-1. They say: Rapid Detox does not have to be performed in a full service hospital.
-An outpatient “hospital setting”, like a surgery center or a clinic is safe.
+1. Rapid Detox does not have to be performed in a full-service hospital.
+An outpatient “hospital setting,” like a surgery center or a clinic is safe enough.

-3. They Say: Its ok to treat multiple patients simultaneously.
+3. It’s okay to treat multiple patients simultaneously.

-4. They Say: Being under general anesthesia for 4-8 hours or more is better.
+4. Being under general anesthesia for 2 to 6 hours is necessary.

 General anesthesia for a lengthy period is not only unnecessary for an opioid detox but risky.
 Medicine evolves and archaic, lengthy detox protocols are replaced with new ones which patients tolerate much better and are also much safer.

 5. It is safe for patients to go to a hotel, immediately after detox.